 Grow a pot or two on the kitchen windowsill, outside in your herb garden or anywhere in between!

 P.S.
-This is kind of an extract from ’20 Everyday Herbs’ where there’s lots of growing info along with nineteen other everyday herbs you could be enjoying at home… Pop over to Herbs and Healing and you can download from iTunes, Barnes & Noble.
+This is kind of an extract from ’20 Everyday Herbs’ where there’s lots of growing info along with nineteen other everyday herbs you could be enjoying at home… Pop over to Herb Books and you can download from iTunes, Barnes & Noble.
 Kobo and yes, even Amazon!